taviso/wpunix/macro/README.md

 literally send a space when executing your macro.
 This is why the macro editor hilights them as `˚`.

-This is *probably* not what you intended.
+This is *probably* not what you expected.

-The best solution is to use `cpp` and the `-s` option, which takes care of all the whitespace for you.
+The best solution is to use the `-s` option, which will remove all spaces.
 If you ever really do need a literal space, use `{ }`.

-If you don't want to use `cpp`, just be careful to use tabs when indenting your code. vim users might find the `listchars` feature useful.
+> Note: vim users might find the `listchars` feature useful.